IF the discovery of an ancient scroll were to reveal certain facts about Jesus never before adequately confronted, how would we react?

 Now, I am well aware that there are conservative scholars who have made attempts to explain away all this by saying that when Jesus and the others said these things they meant something else.
 I find that unconvincing, and in my novel I try to say why.

-I am also aware that there are liberal scholars who say that Jesus never said words to the effect that he was expecting an early end, but that those words were added by later believers who were expecting an imminent ending of the world and Jesus' early return.
+I am also aware that there are liberal scholars who say that Jesus never said words like those, but that those words were added by later believers who were themselves expecting an imminent ending of the world and Jesus' early return.
 I find that unconvincing too, and in my novel I try to say why.

 Indeed, I find it impossible to see how anyone can honestly study all the early gospel and epistle writings and not come to the conclusion, disturbing though it may be, that John the Baptizer, Jesus, and Paul were all expecting an apocalyptic ending of the world to take place in their own time and generation.